 Guillam de Clermont-Dessou – 24 June 1355

-On the the first night at Mazerou, John was only awake for a very short period of time but long enough for Ximene, supporting his head against her arm, to make sure he drank the portion.
+On the first night at Mazerou, John was only awake for a very short period of time but long enough for Ximene, supporting his head against her arm, to make sure he drank the portion.

 As it approached midnight she turned to Guillam.
-‘He survived that first dreadful night and without my body heat he might have died. my body heat might still be useful to him.’
+‘He survived that first dreadful night and without my body heat, he might have died.’
+She cocked her head to one side and after a moment’s hesitation continued.
+‘My body heat might still be useful to him.’

-Over the next two days John passed in and out of consciousness many times.
-Guilliam thought back over previous occasions where he had watched a collegue recover from a grievious injury.
-He could not make up his mind whether the periods of unconsiousness were because of John’s injuries or because of Estevan’s potion.
+Over the next two days, John passed in and out of consciousness many times.
+Guilliam thought back over previous occasions where he had watched a colleague recovering from a grievous injury.
+He found it impossible to decide whether, in John’s case, the periods of unconsciousness were because of his injuries or because of Estevan’s potion.